-- MHFG ensures the soundness of its capital by allocating risk capital to its subsidiaries, etc., to control risk within the limits set for each company.
-In addition, MHFG regularly monitors the manner in which risk capital is used and reports to the Board of Directors, etc. - Business Policy Committees, such as the Risk Management Committee, comprehensibly coordinate and conduct discussions, and report to the Board of Directors, etc., periodically and as necessary. - A Crisis Management Office has been established within the Strategic Planning Group as a section specializing in the supervision of business continuity management.
-In addition, for the purposes of uniform maintenance and improvement of the group's business continuity management system, the group's development policies and plan are formulated each fiscal year taking into account the social environment, changes in risk and other factors.
+- MHFG ensures the soundness of its capital by allocating risk capital to its subsidiaries and affiliates to control risk within the limits set for each company.
+In addition, MHFG regularly monitors the manner in which risk capital is used and reports to the Board of Directors and other governance bodies. - Business Policy Committees, such as the Risk Management Committee, comprehensibly coordinate and conduct discussions, and report to the Board of Directors and other governance bodies periodically and as necessary.
+A Crisis Management Office has been established within the Strategic Planning Group as a section specializing in the supervision of business continuity management.
+In addition, for the purposes of uniform maintenance and improvement of the group's business continuity management system, the group's development policies and plan are formulated each fiscal year taking into account the social environment, changes in risk, and other factors.
 The Executive Management Committee periodically follows up on the progress of the development plan and reports to the Board of Directors and other governance bodies.
-In addition, the group continuously implements joint training, drills, etc. and through such training and drills, works to improve the effectiveness of the business continuity management system of the entire group. - · Moreover, in consideration of its vital role within the social infrastructure as a financial institution, Mizuho
+In addition, the group continuously implements joint training, drills, etc. and through such training and drills, works to improve the effectiveness of the business continuity management system of the entire group. - Moreover, in consideration of its vital role within the social infrastructure as a financial institution, a specialized section is planning and conducting cybersecurity risk management, which has increasingly been gaining importance. - In addition, MHFG has decided to establish "Group Chief Information Security Officer" as the officer in charge of cybersecurity taking into account the increase in global cyberattack risks. - In conjunction with the introduction of the in-house company system, MHFG has strengthened autonomous control, which is one of the "three lines of defense," and has established and operated a structure in which risk monitoring and compliance associated with business operations is managed and integrated with its businesses by each in-house company, unit, etc. - MHFG centrally oversees and manages the status of risk and business continuity management of the core group companies by receiving reports on this status and other matters from the core group companies and informing the Board of Directors, the Audit Committee, and other governance bodies of such reports.
+The risk and business continuity management of subsidiaries and affiliates other than the core group companies, is managed through the core group companies.